-Growing up in a rural area, I had always been interested in real estate.
-I took my first Realtor class right after high school and helped my family with the sale of our family farm and purchases of two other large farms in the area.
-Starting in 2005, I affiliated as a Realtor with O’Brien Realty in Charlotte Hall and help families buy and sell residential real estate.
-As the real estate market declined in 2007, I witnessed firsthand the problems bad government regulations caused.
-Seeing the political reactions to the housing collapse prompted me to take a more activist role in politics.
-I had always been politically aware watching debates and reading the local paper.
-But after watching Maryland legislators making mistake after mistake with bad legislation from misguided foreclosure laws to uncapping management fees on teacher pension funds amid a stock market crash, I felt the need to be more personally involved.
-After attending several rallies, local fundraisers, working the Republican booth at the St. Mary’s county fair, and reaching out to elected officials to make my voice heard, I finally decided to run for office myself.
+Growing up in a rural area, I was always interested in real estate.
+I took my first Realtor class right after high school and helped my family sell our family farm and purchase two other large farms in the area.
+Starting in 2005, I have been affiliated as a Realtor with O’Brien Realty in Charlotte Hall and help families buy and sell residential real estate.
+However, as the real estate market declined in 2007, I witnessed firsthand the problems harmful government regulations caused.
+Seeing the political reactions to the housing collapse prompted me to take a more active role in politics.
+I had always been politically aware, watching debates and reading the local paper.
+But after watching Maryland legislators make mistake after mistake with lousy legislation, from misguided foreclosure laws to uncapping management fees on teacher pension funds amid a stock market crash, I felt the need to be more personally involved.
+After attending several rallies, local fundraisers, working the Republican booth at the St. Mary’s County fair, and reaching out to elected officials to make my voice heard, I finally decided to run for office myself.

 I filed to run for the House of Delegates in April of 2010.
 I lost a very close race (by - 282 votes) to a very popular Delegate, Johnny Wood.

 In 2014, I ran again, and after a ton of hard work from faithful supporters like my wife Kathy, my son Tyler, and my daughter Sarah, I was elected to the Maryland House of Delegates.
 I was assigned to the House Health and Government Committee, where I continue to serve today.
 Serving the people of St. Mary’s County in the General Assembly has been an honor.
 I am committed to representing my constituents to the best of my ability.
 I take the role of a public servant seriously, and I will work tirelessly to help Maryland remain an excellent place to raise our families.